Dungeon Hunter 5: Setting

 Dungeon Hunter 5 is primarily set in the shattered world called Valenthia, the same as were the previous game was set.
 The city overall is more detailed and has much better shadows than its predecessor.

 Rail accident

-Prosecution says that the dispatcher causing the Bad Aibling rail accident, leaving 12 people dead and 89 injured, played Dungeon Hunter 5 on his smartphone during work.
+During the prosecution of dispatcher that caused the Bad Aibling rail accident, where 12 people died and 89 were injured, he admitted playing Dungeon Hunter 5 on his smartphone during work.